Comparison of ghee and raw butter oil and whether one is significantly more healthful than the other for dietary and therapeutic purposes.

 The Making of Butter Oil

-You might initially think that butter oil and ghee are exactly the same thing.
+You might initially think that butter oil and ghee are exactly the same things.
 After all, ghee melts at about 95°F/ 35°C, and when it does it looks exactly like …. butter oil!

 To make butter oil, the proteins are separated from the raw butter via centrifuge instead of heat.
 This careful processing retains all of the enzymes and probiotics.
 As with ghee, the butter should come from grassfed cows, else the resulting butter oil will have little to no Vitamin K2.